LISTEN

 Join host Oscar Pulido as he explores the transformative power of Generative AI and its impact on the financial services industry.
 Rob Goldstein, Chief Operating Officer of BlackRock, and Lance Braunstein, Head of Aladdin Engineering, share their optimistic perspectives on Gen AI and the evolution of technology over the past year.

-Part 1 - A history of AI in financial markets
+AI deep dive part 1 - A history of AI in financial markets

 Episode 147 podcast